uoc-data-science/r_python/r_py_cheatsheet.md

-Purpose: Use 'select()' to choose a subset of the whole / existing dataset based on the needed columns.
+Purpose: Use 'select()' to choose a subset of the whole / existing dataset based on the needed columns.<br>

 This is useful in order to narrow down a big dataset to the elemntary data.
 The narrowed dataset will contain only the needed data.